Pi Puppis: Description

-Naming
+Nomenclature

 The star has the traditional name Ahadi, which is derived from Arabic for "having much promise".

 In Chinese, 弧矢 (Hú Shǐ), meaning Bow and Arrow, refers to an asterism consisting of π Puppis, δ Canis Majoris, η Canis Majoris, HD 63032, HD 65456, ο Puppis, k Puppis, ε Canis Majoris and κ Canis Majoris.
 Consequently, π Puppis itself is known as 弧矢九 (Hú Shǐ jiǔ, the Ninth Star of Bow and Arrow.)

+Observation

+Pi Puppis is a semiregular variable star with an apparent magnitude of 2.733.
+It appears slightly orange in color with a B-V color index of +1.608, similar to that of the famous Mira.
+It is typically the second brightest star in Puppis, only behind the blue supergiant Naos, and the brightest star in the open cluster Collinder 135.

+About every five years, the Pi Puppids, a meteor shower associated with the comet 26P/Grigg–Skjellerup, appears near the star in late April.
+The Pi Puppids are a variable meteor shower, with varying maximums each year.